-A Surveillance Commissioner and an Authorising Officer can only authorise on the basis of what he has been told.
+A Surveillance Commissioner and Authorising Officers can only authorise on the basis of what they have been told.
 Issues of disclosure should not inhibit the proper construction of applications and authorisations but can be dealt with at the appropriate time using existing procedures.
 Where necessary, authorisations should cross-refer to the intelligence report.
 [Note 144 OSC Procedures and Guidance 2010].

-To comply with R V Sutherland the Authorising Officer should clearly set out what activity and surveillance equipment is authorised in order that those conducting the surveillance are clear on what has been sanctioned.
-Note 145 OSC Procedures and Guidance 2010].
+To comply with R V Sutherland Authorising Officers should clearly set out what activity and surveillance equipment is authorised in order that those conducting the surveillance are clear on what has been sanctioned.
+[Note 145 OSC Procedures and Guidance 2010].